pdenapo/pdenapo.github.io/_posts/2016-10-02-creating_a_chroot.markdown

 that you want to run inside it needs some newer features in the kernel that are not available in the host!).

+**Tip**: By the way, if you just want to install ruby and jekyll, after some trials, I have found [this tutorial](https://gorails.com/setup/ubuntu/14.04) where it is clearly explained how to install the current version of ruby from the sources for your user, without super-user (root) privileges.
+After that,

+{% highlight bash %}
+gem install jekyll bundler
+{% endhighlight %}

+as explained in the [Jeckyll web page](https://jekyllrb.com/).
+I recommend this way of installation.